 You will notice I paint with mostly cool tones or pastels.
 The reason is cool tones are generally associated with peaceful things.
 Green is usually associated with nature, trees, grass, and peaceful scenes.
 Blue is often associated with blue skies or glassy waters, both calming things in nature.
 Here’s the question though…. if the sky was red, and the grass was orange, would those colors be associated with peace and tranquility?

 Is color and our experience with color associative, meaning we are attracted to certain colors because of our environments and what we seek.
 Or do we inherently like certain places or things in nature because the colors themselves are inherently soothing?

 I think color is more important than we realize.
-How does color effect you?
+How does color affect you?
 Or have you never really noticed much of an emotional difference between different colors?
 If you’re color blind how does your experience with colors or lack thereof affect the way to see the world?
 I’d love to know your answer to any of these questions!
 Comment below!

 This post may contain affiliate links.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate I earn from qualifying purchases.